 Mutter Museum

-This museum is home to a vast collection of unusual, interesting, and sometimes morbid specimens related to human anatomy.
+The Mutter Museum houses a vast collection of unusual, interesting, and sometimes morbid specimens related to human anatomy.
 You can view slides of Albert Einstein’s brain, a vast assortment of human skulls, and a woman whose body encased itself in a soapy substance after death.
-The unique compilation is dedicated to understanding diseases and showcasing the history of medical intervention and diagnosis.
-It’s a fascinating stop for anyone interested in science as it relates to medical practice.

 Love Park